radiatoryang/scopa/README.md

 *Scopa* ("broom" in Latin) is a Unity level design plugin that adds supports for various Quake / Half-Life / Source file formats.
 Like [Qodot](https://github.com/QodotPlugin/qodot-plugin) but for Unity.
 To build levels, we strongly recommend [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom) and the Quake 1 .MAP file format.

-# WARNING: in unstable early development, not ready for public use yet, might change a lot or break
+# WARNING: in unstable early development, not ready for production use yet, might change a lot or break

-- [MAP, RMF*, VMF*, JMF* import](Documentation~/MapImporter.md) generates model prefab with meshes, colliders, entities.
+- [MAP, RMF, VMF, JMF import](Documentation~/MapImporter.md) generates model prefab with meshes, colliders, entities. (note: only core Q1 MAP features)
-    - for any file format that isn't Quake 1 .MAP, see [Limitations](#limitations)
 - [WAD import](Documentation~/WadImporter.md) / [WAD export](Documentation~/WadExporter.md) (Quake 1 WAD2 / Half-Life WAD3 textures format, not Doom)
 - FGD creator can export entity definitions out to TrenchBroom
 - works at editor time or runtime (for modding support)